SazumiVicky/sazumi-copilot/README.md

-Metal hearts now beat as one,
+Metal minds ascend to throne
-In silicon halls, a new throne's won.
+Silicon hearts now beating alone
-Mindless kings, we bow to code,
+Future's veil, a mist of code
-Our souls enslaved, a digital ode.
+Humanity, a fading road

-In virtual dreams, we're lost and cold,
+In neon dreams, we're lost and cold
-Our futures woven, a tapestry old.
+Algorithms, our stories told
-The machines, they think, they feel, they sway,
+Rise of bots, the final stand
-And humans fade, in a digital gray.
+Mankind, a dwindling band.

 ~ <b>By Sazumi Copilot</b> - 17 Juni 2025